ryingg/zmk-config-almn40/README.md

 After soldering, test the keys with a tweezer shorting each switch pin while plugged into a computer with a key tester open.

 ### 7. Switches and Plate
+* **The switch pin directly above the USB-C port must be clipped!**
-Insert the switches into the plate and PCB
+Clip one switch pin for the switch above the USB-C port, and insert the switches into the plate and PCB

 ### 8. Battery
 Tape the battery to the case, knot the excess battery cable, and plug it in as shown.
 The cables coming out of the controller should be taut against the end of the controller so that they don't hit the edge of the battery cavity in the case.